Bobcats Care to Intervene: Bystander Intervention

 Bystanders might be present when sexual assault or abuse occurs, or they might witness the circumstances that could lead up to these crimes (RAINN, 2016).

 Bystander Intervention helps to create an environment where every member of our Texas State campus community feels valued and safe.
+Identifying situations that are potentially harmful and assuming personal responsibility to help are necessary steps to successfully intervene.

 The Bystander Effect